Normal Recovery after Breast Surgery – What to expect and watch out for

 - Breast augmentation surgery remains one of the most frequently requested cosmetic plastic surgery procedures.

-- All Surgery, however, has risks; and it’s important to know about what’s normal or not normal.
+- However, all surgery has risks and it’s important to know what’s normal or not normal.

-- You need to have an understanding of what symptoms or healing responses MIGHT need additional treatment, e.g, if you have a complication such as a wound infection/wound breakdown, or a hematoma (bleeding under the skin) after surgery.
+- You need to have an understanding of what symptoms or healing responses might need additional treatment.
+You need to understand what to look out for in case of; wound infection/wound breakdown, or a hematoma (bleeding under the skin) after surgery.

-So finding out what it may be like for your recovery after breast augmentation surgery may help you better prepare for your surgery experience and your post-op period.
+Finding out about recovery after breast augmentation surgery may help you better prepare for your surgery experience and your post-op period.

 - Remember, however, that everyone is unique when it comes to recovery after breast augmentation surgery.

-- Your surgery and recovery experience may vary tremendously from another patient’s experiences or results.
+- Your surgery and recovery experience can vary tremendously from another patient’s experiences or results.

 Normal Pain after Breast Augmentation Surgery

-- There’s a lot your Surgeon can do to minimise any post-surgical pain, but having manageable discomfort and disrupted sleep for a few days or weeks after your breast surgery is usually common/normal.
+- There’s a lot your Surgeon can do to minimise any post-surgical pain.
+However, having manageable discomfort and disrupted sleep for a few days or weeks after your breast surgery is usually common/normal.
+Read our blog on How to Sleep Better After Breast Surgery.

-- Recognise that SOME patients feel a lot of discomfort and others hardly any discomfort (this partially depends on your genetics and your individual responses to discomfort, and partially to pain management strategies).
+- Recognise that SOME patients feel a lot of discomfort whilst others will hardly feel any.
+This partially depends on your genetics and your individual responses to discomfort, and partially on pain management strategies.

 - Severe pain, redness/heat and extreme swelling or bruising will need immediate investigation; as will any other symptom that has you feeling concerned.